Segmented Bar Chart Maker

 Easy Data Import

-Import directly from Excel or Google Sheets.
+Import from Excel or Google Sheets.
 First column is the category; each additional column is one segment.
-AECharts builds the stacked chart automatically.
+AECharts builds the chart automatically.

 Custom Colors & Fonts